-- Correspondence sent and received. - 2.
+- 1. Correspondence sent and received. - 2.
 Specialty reports (diagnostic imaging, laboratory results, nerve conduction studies, etc.). - 3.
-Communications (telephone conversations, dialogue with patient guardian or other healthcare providers). - D. Patient clinical records shall be maintained for a minimum of seven (7) years after the last date of treatment or examination, or at least two years after the patient reaches the age of eighteen, whichever occurs later. - E. When the destruction cycle is imminent, written notice to the patient's last known address, or notice by publication, must be made sixty (60) days prior to destruction allowing a thirty (30) day period wherein the patient may claim his/her records.
-When a patient claims such records, the records must be provided to the patient, or legal guardian, at no charge; however, recovery of appropriate postage and handling costs is permitted.

-- F. Records shall be destroyed in a manner that totally obliterates all information contained in the record such as by incinerating, shredding, or permanently deleting. - G. Records may not be withheld for outstanding/past due professional fees.
+Communications (telephone conversations, dialogue with patient guardian or other healthcare providers). - D. Patient clinical records shall be maintained for a minimum of seven (7) years after the last date of treatment or examination, or at least two years after the patient reaches the age of eighteen, whichever occurs later.
+If patient records are maintained electronically, then a back-up and data recovery system must be in place. - E. When the destruction cycle is imminent, written notice to the patient's last known address, or notice by publication, must be made sixty (60) days prior to destruction allowing a thirty (30) day period wherein the patient may claim his/her records.
+When a patient claims such records, the records must be provided to the patient, or legal guardian, at no charge; however, recovery of appropriate postage and handling costs is permitted. - F. Records shall be destroyed in a manner that totally obliterates all information contained in the record such as by incinerating, or permanently deleting. - G. Records may not be withheld for outstanding/past due professional fees.
 A reasonable fee for copying records may be assessed to the requesting party. - H. If patient records are maintained electronically, then an off-site, secure back-up and data recovery system must be in place.
-Contemporaneous documentation is required regardless of whether electronic record keeping is accessible.
+You must continue to document contemporaneously regardless of whether electronic record keeping is accessible.